wp-plugins/simple-fields/readme.txt

 * Use "repeatable" field groups to add many any amount of field groups to a single post (great for images or attachments!)
 * Use drag and drop to change order of added repeatable groups
 * Different post types can use different field groups - actually you can even use different field groups even for same post type
+* Can be used on any post type, including custom post types
-* Nice GUI that looks like the rest of WordPress
+* Nice GUI that looks like it belongs to the regular WordPress GUI

 For more information check out my introductory blog post: http://eskapism.se/blogg/2010/05/simple-fields-wp-custom-fields-on-steroids/